iman-mir/BMEG557_Project/557-Project.md

     ## mean of x mean of y
     ##      -6.7      -6.7

-## Tolerability as Indicated by the Percentage of Participants that Completed the 24 weeks treatment Phase, doing fisher test
+## Outcome \#4: Tolerability as Indicated by the Percentage of Participants that Completed the 24 weeks Treatment Phase Code (Fisher Test)

 ``` r
 # For Topiramate vs Placebo